 Now, let me be clear.
 Flashcards are fine for some kids.
 Some kids really respond to them.
 My first grader, for example, loves sight word flash cards because she is so competitive, even if only competing against herself.

-But I’ve never met a preschooler who asks for flashcards over a crazy fun monster alphabet game.
-So don’t forget to get your free printable at the end of this post.
+So, be sure to get your free monster alphabet game printable at the end of this post.
 Your preschoolers will be asking for it again and again!

 Monster Alphabet Game